Sensing Theorems for Unsupervised Learning in Linear Inverse Problems: Algorithms

 \section{Algorithms}

-In this section, we summarize some different approaches for solving (one or both) model identification and signal recovery problems. \red{We recall the learning settings: \begin{description} \item[Multiple operators] We observe $N$ measurement vectors $y_i$, each associated with one out of $\ntransf$ operators, $y_i = A_{g_i}x_i+\epsilon_i$, where $A_{g_i}$ is known and $x_i \in \signalset$. \item[Single operator, $\group$-invariant model] We observe $N$ measurement vectors $y_i$, associated with a single (known) operator, $y_i = Ax_i+\epsilon_i$, and assume that the support of the signals $\signalset$ is $\group$-invariant. \end{description} }
+In this section, we summarize some different approaches for solving model identification and/or signal recovery problems. \red{We recall the learning settings: \begin{description} \item[Multiple operators] We observe $N$ measurement vectors $y_i$, each associated with one out of $\ntransf$ operators, $y_i = A_{g_i}x_i+\epsilon_i$, where $A_{g_i}$ is known. \item[Single operator, $\group$-invariant model] We observe $N$ measurement vectors $y_i$, associated with a single (known) operator, $y_i = Ax_i+\epsilon_i$, and assume that the set of signals $\signalset$ is $\group$-invariant. \end{description} }